nektro/SiteRippers/README.md

 ## Usage
 ```
 Usage of ./SiteRippers:
       --concurrency int     Maximum number of tasks to run at once.
 Exactly how tasks are used varies slightly. (default 10)
+      --mbpp-bar-gradient   Enabling this will make the bar gradient from red/yellow/green.
       --save-dir string     Path to folder to save downloaded data to. (default "./data/")
-      --site stringArray   List of domains of sites to rip.
+      --site string         Domain of site to rip.
 None passed means rip all.
 ```

 ## License